Estimated reading time: 5 minutes

 The hardest part of being away from a job for a few weeks or months is returning to unfinished tasks that stack up.

-For instance, ask her to create a sheet with all login information, main contact information and location of necessary supplies, equipment or documents.
+For instance, ask her to create a sheet with all login information, main contact information, and the location of necessary supplies, equipment, or documents.
+This list might also include due dates for projects or weekly job assignments.

 5. Don’t Forget The Dads